Updated March 25, 2019

 Getting There—Forget about 1992, the Cities transportation system dwarfs even San Antonio of last year.
 Bereft of other options, the Texas organizers had to resort to State Fair-like Park and Ride stations to get fans close to the Alamodome.
 And unlike the Minneapolis Super Bowl, Metro Transit light rail will not be restricted to ticket holders during the Final Four.
 That will be an easy way to whisk right into the action.

-Even more fun, Buick wants to give you a free lift to the events in one of their brand new vehicles.
-Their Grab A Buick shuttles will be running from Marriott Hotels and the Mall of America.
+Even more fun, Buick wants to give you a free lift in one of their brand new vehicles.
+Their Grab A Buick shuttles will be running from Buick stations scattered around downtown, offering rides to businesses within 5-7 miles (no private homes).
 If Uber or Lyft are more convenient, their capabilities proved downright impressive during the Super Bowl.
 Final Four may be a little chilly to use Paddle Share kayaks to access downtown but adventurous fans will be grabbing scooters or bicycles to skirt around the traffic too.

 Minneapolis Mayor Jacob Frey capsulized it for the Strib: “You want to watch some great hoops, get a drink at a dive bar, have a great meal and see some street life.
 You want to experience the city, not a surface parking lot in the suburbs.”